In this article, we’ll go through every Recon character in Apex Legends for Season 17 and rank them from worst to best.

 1. Seer

-As Seer’s utilities are just an upgraded version of Bloodhound and Revenant, he was a must-pick character in the legend meta in season 11.
+As Seer’s utilities are just an upgraded version of Bloodhound and Revenant, he was a must-pick character in the Legend meta in season 11.
 It was tough to find a squad that wasn’t running him as a part of their squad before his post-launch nerf.

-As scan meta is still prevalent in Apex Legends, Seer is still the best Recon Legend in the game.
+As scan Meta is still prevalent in Apex Legends, Seer is still the best Recon Legend in the game.
 Although it may change in the future, for now, Seer is the go-to Recon Legend who can ensure you the most success during a match.

-Read More: Apex Legends Tier List: Best Legends to Use in Season 17 Revelry
+Read More: Apex Legends Tier List: Best Legends to Use

 Final Verdict